 (c) Use the same source of fuel reserve for providing FFSS as the primary Resource.

 (8) An FFSS Offer Submission Form may have up to three alternate Generation Resources per primary Resource offering to provide FFSS.

+(9) A Generation Resource may only be offered as an alternate Resource for one primary Resource for the FFSS obligation period.

-(9) For FFSSRs with approved alternate Generation Resources if the FFSSR becomes unavailable, the QSE must:
+(10) For FFSSRs with approved alternate Generation Resources if the FFSSR becomes unavailable, the QSE must:

-(a) As soon as practicable, notify ERCOT via email to FFSS@ercot.com and informERCOT that the FFSSR will be replaced by one of the alternate Generation Resources, specify which alternate Generation Resource (if multiple alternate Generation Resources have been designated), and provide an estimate of how long the replacement will be in effect;
+(a) As soon as practicable, call the ERCOT control room to inform an operator that the FFSSR will be replaced by one of the alternate Generation Resources, specify which alternate Generation Resource (if multiple alternate Generation Resources have been designated), and provide an estimate of how long the replacement will be in effect;

 (b) Update the Availability Plans for these Generation Resources to reflect current operating conditions within 60 minutes after identifying the change in availability of the FFSSR; and